jcoglan/restore/README.markdown

 backend for bigger installations.

 It stores user passwords as salted PBKDF2 hashes.
-It does not store access tokens at all; it issues self-contained tokens signed using HMAC-SHA256 with the user's password.
+It does not store access tokens at all; it issues self-contained tokens containing encrypted authorization data.

 ## Usage